Wall Street left to rebuild Obama ties after backing Romney

 Obama lost the support of many bankers in the aftermath of the 2008 financial crisis and the passage of the 2010 Dodd-Frank financial reform law, which sought to shore up the financial system but also cost banks billions of dollars in annual profit.

-The Democratic president has openly stated his distaste for “fat cat bankers” who “don’t get it,” and bankers fear more trouble is ahead if they cannot influence how the Dodd-Frank rules are implemented.
+The Democratic president has openly stated his distaste for “fat cat bankers” who “don’t get it”, and bankers fears more losses ahead if they cannot influence how the Dodd-Frank rules are implemented.

 People working in the U.S. securities and investment industry gave $20 million to Romney’s campaign, versus $6 million to Obama, according to the Center for Responsive Politics.
 Four years ago, Obama received $16 million and Republican nominee John McCain only attracted $9 million.